shinyay/spring-boot-test-integration/README.md

 Therefore, this testing is suitable for the Integration tests.

 ## Description
+### Integration Tests vs. Unit Tests
+- **Unit Tests** : Unit tests cover a single “unit”, where a unit commonly is a single class

 ### Pros and Cons for `@SpringBootTest`
 `@SpringBootTest` bootstraps the whole application